Manuka Honey Guide: How It Can Help With Gut Health, Insomnia, Allergies & More

 How Manuka honey can help satisfy your sweet tooth.

 Last but certainly not least, if you have a sweet craving, we've got you covered.
 Not all sugar is created equal.
-While most sweeteners are completely devoid of nutrition, many actually deplete essential vitamins and minerals when consumed.
+While most sweeteners are completely devoid of nutrition, many actually deplete essential vitamins and minerals42 when consumed.
 That is clearly not the case for Manuka honey.
 Know this: Your sweet tooth isn't something to be stopped; as humans, not only are we hard-wired to want sweet foods, but cravings are a way your body communicates with you.
 The trick is in choosing a treat that will both satisfy and serve you.
 The next time you feel a craving coming on, try these No-Bake Manuka Bars for an upgraded dessert with all the nutritional benefits to boot.

 No-Bake Manuka Bars